 Acupuncture for a healthy mother and baby:

-Acupuncture for pregnancy involves treatment once or twice a month, and is valuable for both Mom and Baby.
+Acupuncture for pregnancy involves treatment one to four times a month, and is valuable for both Mom and Baby.
 It will help ensure optimal health of the mother and the fetus at different stages of development, cell differentiation and growth.
 It can also prevent and treat pregnancy-related symptoms.

 One popular acu-point used during pregnancy is Zhubin (K9) known as “the beautiful baby point”, located on the inner part of the lower leg.
 It is said to calm the mind, relieve anxiety, build blood and benefit the fetus.